Shane Wiskus

-Shane Michael Wiskus (born October 1, 1998) is an American artistic gymnast who is a member of the United States men's national artistic gymnastics team.
+Shane Michael Wiskus (born October 1, 1998) is an American artistic gymnast and member of the United States men's national artistic gymnastics team.
 He represented the United States at the 2020 Summer Olympics and was named as an alternate for the 2024 Summer Olympics.
 Additionally, he represented the United States at the 2019 World Championships and is a three-time NCAA Champion.

 Early life and education

 Wiskus was born in Waconia, Minnesota, on October 1, 1998, to Tammy and Mike Wiskus.
-His sister, Annabelle, has performed with the Minnesota Association of Dance Teams.
+His sister, Annabelle, was a member of the University of St Thomas dance team.

 In 2002, Wiskus's mother signed him up for gymnastics classes to develop his coordination and motor skills.
 He began competing three years later at age seven.
 He attended Mound Westonka High School before enrolling at the University of Minnesota to pursue gymnastics.

 Gymnastics career

 2014–15

 Wiskus competed at his first elite level National Championships in 2014 and finished 11th in the all-around and fourth on the floor exercise.
 At the 2015 National Championships Wiskus placed second in the all-around behind Davis Grooms.
 Additionally, he placed first on rings, second on floor exercise, and third on parallel bars.
 Wiskus was later selected to represent the USA at the Olympic Hopes Cup in Liberec.
 While there Wiskus helped the USA placed third and individually he placed third in the all-around.